 If you’re missing one or more teeth, you may be aware of their importance to your appearance and dental health.
 Your teeth work together for many daily functions from eating to speaking.
 With missing teeth, it’s difficult to do these things.
 Missing teeth can and should be replaced.
-Getting a dental bridge at our Sammamish dentistry office is a great way to restore your dental health and appearance.
+Getting a dental bridge from our Sammamish restorative dentistry team is a great way to restore your dental health and appearance.

 Why do I need a dental bridge?

 Oral functionality and appearance are important reasons for wearing a bridge.
 A bridge helps support your lips and cheeks.
 The loss of a back tooth may cause your bite to collapse and your face to look older.

 Dental health is the most important reason for a bridge.
 Teeth were designed to complement each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing.

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 The bridge procedure usually takes two or three appointments to complete.
 At the first appointment at our Sammamish dentistry office, Dr. Quickstad or Dr. Wang will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be fabricated.
 It usually takes about two weeks for the laboratory to make your new bridge.
 During that time you will have a temporary bridge that will hold the space for the permanent restoration.